chrisbombino/cs631-project/README.md

 .\bin\windows\kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test

 ### Model

+== twitter sentiment prediction

+== 3 categories: 0 = negative, 1 = neutral, 2 = positive

+1. packages
 To load the model, remember to have keras and tf in your machine.

 Simply `pip install keras` and `pip install tensorflow` would be okay.

+Mine: Keras 2.2.5, tensorflow2.4.1

+Please install nltk in advance.

+2. training

+It is hard to find a perfect dataset.

+Bi-LSTM is the best method we have tried.
+For details, see model/twitter_sentiment_training_bilstm.ipynb

+The accuracy

+3. pyspark training
+For details, see model/pyspark.ml/pyspark_elephas_deep_learning_Demo.ipynb